 Run Custom Command or Script in Ubuntu 25.10 Automatically at Login

 Ubuntu 25.10 no longer includes the “Startup Applications” utility!
-Here’s a beginner guide shows how to run apps, custom scripts or commands automatically at login through an alternative method.
+Here’s a beginner guide shows how to run apps, custom scripts or commands automatically at login through alternative methods.

 Startup Applications tool no longer available in 25.10